mstksg/inCode/copy/entries/advent-gol.md

 T'was the night before Thursday, December 17, 2020, the release of ["Conway Cubes"][puzzle] (Day 17 of [Advent of Code 2020][aoc]).
 Advent of Code is a sequence of fun little themed coding puzzles building up to Christmas.
-I always loved these puzzles because are so self-contained and tidy, they are often *open-ended* in the interesting ways you can solve them or expand them (which I've written [many blog posts on][blogs]).
+I always enjoyed these puzzles because they are so self-contained and tidy that they are often *open-ended* in the interesting ways you can solve them or expand them (which I've written [many blog posts on][blogs]).

 [puzzle]: https://adventofcode.com/2020/day/17
 [aoc]: https://adventofcode.com/2020